13816576524/learngit/readme.txt

 hello git welcome to china
+see you again